Potash Road Rock Climbing

 Potash Road (Utah highway 279) is less than five minutes from downtown Moab, and the approach to many of the routes is zero.
 From Moab drive North on 191 (the main drag) for 1.3 miles past the bridge over the Colorado River (or 1 mile South from Arches NP) and turn South on 191, marked with signs for Potash and 279.
 All distances to crags are measured from this intersection.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Potash Road:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Potash Road:

 Featured Route For Potash Road